sarahoco014/SarahOConnor/README.md

 My academic foundation has equipped me with sharp critical thinking and analytical skills, positioning me to thrive in the ever-evolving domain of technology.

-I am dedicated to harnessing software engineering to effect meaningful change, with a particular focus on delivering precise and impactful technological solutions.l
+I am dedicated to harnessing software engineering to effect meaningful change, with a particular focus on delivering precise and impactful technological solutions.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sarah-o%E2%80%99connor-925b1823b/)